mosajjal/dnsmonster/README.md

 the privacy of the end-users, with the ability to mask source IP from 1 to 32 bits, making the data potentially untraceable.
 [Blogpost](https://blog.n0p.me/dnsmonster/)

+IMPORTANT NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.
+Please check the release notes for each tag to see the list of breaking scenarios between each release, and how to mitigate potential data loss.

 # Main features

 - Can use Linux's `afpacket` and zero-copy packet capture.